War Pigs: Covers

 Faith No More released a cover of the song on their 1989 album The Real Thing (non-vinyl bonus number).
 On 9 November 1990, Ozzy Osbourne performed the song together with Faith No More and James Hetfield of Metallica on guitar at the Hollywood Palladium.
 The song was also covered by different other artists.
 T-Pain covered the song on his 2023 album On Top of the Covers.
-Geezer Butler approved of the song and Ozzy Osbourne described it as "the best cover of 'War Pigs' ever".

-Ethiopian band uKanDanZ released a cover of the song on their 2025 album Evil Plan with the lyrics sung in the Amharic language.
+Geezer Butler approved of the version and Ozzy Osbourne described it as "the best cover of 'War Pigs' ever".
+The Ethiopian band uKanDanZ released a cover of the song on their 2025 album Evil Plan with the lyrics sung in the Amharic language.

+At the GRAMMYs in 2026 a performance of the song was done in tribute by vocalist Post Malone, joined by Slash, Duff McKagan, Chad Smith & Andrew Watt.